antanandia33/Speaker_Recognition_EEC_201_Project/README.md

 algorithm, the next step is to identify the speakers in the test set.
-This is done by first finding the mfccs for the test speaker, then for each test speaker, go through all the codebooks, and calculate the average distance between the test speaker's mfccs and the codebook's centroids.
-The codebook that has the smallest average distance between the mfcc vectors and the codebook's centroids is the best match.
-This is because the clusters would closely match the trained speaker's mfcc clusters, therefore, their features would match.
+This is done by first finding the mfccs for the test speaker, then for each test speaker, go through all the codebooks, and calculate the average distance between the test speaker's MFCCs and the codebook's centroids.
+The codebook that has the smallest average distance between the MFCC vectors and the codebook's centroids is the best match.
+This is because the clusters would closely match the trained speaker's MFCC clusters, therefore, their features would match.

 ## Test Results
+During testing, we optimized the LBG parameters (centroid count and epsilon) to maximize accuracy in each test.
+While it doesn't stay true in some cases, we noticed a general trend where as the number of speakers increase, the amount of centroids and epsilon also increases.
+This may be because with more speakers, some speach features may be the same for a number of speakers, so we need more centroids and a higher epsilon to identify more of the subtle, smaller, and unique features in people's voices.

 ### **Test 7**
 #### **Non student speaker recordings of "zero"**
+Training Parameters: M = 16, e = 0.05
 Training Data Accuracy: 100%
 Testing Data Accuracy: 87.5%

 #### **Non student speaker with teammates' recordings of "zero"**
+Training Parameters: M = 16, e = 0.153
 Training Data Accuracy: 100%
 Testing Data Accuracy: 80%